 BST’s newly revised Competency Based Doctor of Ministry (DMin) program puts the student in the driver’s seat.
 Doctoral students, working with expert faculty mentors, will customize their programs to gain credit for life experience while developing a variety of pedagogical methods to achieve mastery of core required competencies.
 Through BST’s DMin program students will have access to the rich academic resources of the Graduate Theological Union and UC Berkeley.

 Mentors and Partners

-Each student in the newly revised Competency Based Doctor of Ministry program will journey alongside a thematic cohort with several DMin students and three mentors
+Each student in the newly revised Competency Based Doctor of Ministry program will journey alongside a thematic cohort with several DMin students and mentors

 From Anyplace At Any Time

 A student’s mentor team can be geographically centered or spread across the globe.
 The remote realities of the new normal in our world create numerous possibilities.

 Each student will select one of the several themes to emphasize and build his/her mentor team accordingly

 Students will be required to demonstrate achievement of learning outcomes through a variety of assigned tasks that have been customized to their experience and ministry context.

 These thematic categories address some of the most significant social and cultural shifts experienced by congregations and other faith-based organizations in our world today.
 Each theme is supported by a team of faculty mentors.

 This theme will address the following topics of concern to historically Black and Latino congregations: racism, reparations, police violence, prison, returning citizens, recidivism, ICE detention, and deportation.